Outdoor goods that

 My passion for wild places started at an early age.

-As I grew older, I started researching ecology in the prairies of Iowa, the mountains of Colorado, and the desert of Moab.
-I specialized in plant ecology (and had a big soft spot for birds and rocks), but I like to joke that I minored in hiking, too.
+As I grew older, I studied ecology in the prairies of Iowa, the mountains of Colorado, and the desert of Moab.
+I specialized in plant ecology (but had a big soft spot for birds and rocks), and I like to joke that I minored in definitely-not-work-related hiking, too.
 When I wasn’t in the field studying plant communities, I was exploring river valleys and conifer forests, finding alone time to just exist, outside in the wild.

-Then I had a revelation.
-I didn’t want to keep researching how climate change and human land use was hurting plant life in the mountains.
+Then I had a personal transformative moment.
+I didn’t want to spend my life researching how climate change and human land use was hurting plant life in the mountains.
 I didn’t want to spend my life measuring the destruction of wild places.
 I wanted to speak up for them, to do something - anything - to protect them.

 I started to get obsessed with public lands.
 I wanted to visit each national park, then each monument, then every wilderness area along the way.
-When I saw headlines about shrinking national monuments and fast-tracking extraction development on public lands, I didn’t just get frustrated.
+When I saw headlines about shrinking national monuments and fast-tracking extraction development on public lands, I didn’t just feel frustrated.
 I felt driven.
 I started reading books and books on the history of public lands & environmental battles.
 I talked to my representatives about how important these places are.
+I spent time in the wild with a new perspective.
 But it wasn’t enough for me.

-I knew there had to be a better future for public lands, in every part of the nation.
+I knew there had to be a better future for public lands, in every part of the United States.
 I knew there were tons of people just like me who loved getting outside but wanted to do something in return to protect the places they adventure.

 And that’s what we’re creating through Seek More Wilderness.